 Shannon Smith, whose son Hunter is a defenseman for the Rochester Navy 2022 team, believes that a contributing factor to FCA’s growth is that it addresses the critical needs that are important to any sports program.
 “FCA fulfills all of the things I look for in a program for my child — outstanding communication and organization, positive and consistent coaching, moral guidance and trust, and competitive teams with a team focus,” Smith said.

 Sean McNamara, who serves as VP of Field Ministries for the Northeast, began his tenure with FCA in 1999, as the National Director of FCA Lacrosse.
-As the first FCA full-time staff person to oversee the lacrosse ministry, he is encouraged by how it has taken off across the country, and especially in the Northeast during the past seven years.
-“FCA is in a season of growth, and it is exciting to see how God is using this program to impact the lives of coaches and athletes, and a growing number of communities and sports in the Northeast,” he said.
+As the first FCA full-time staff person to oversee the lacrosse ministry, he is encouraged by how it has taken off across the country, and especially in the Northeast Region during the past seven years.
+“FCA is in a season of growth, and it is exciting to see how God is using this program to impact the lives of coaches and athletes, and a growing number of communities and sports in the Northeast Region,” he said.

 Are you interested in FCA?